 About projectile toys

 A projectile toy is a toy that is capable of launching a projectile, such as toy guns, or bow and arrow sets.

 Risks and injuries

 Children can suffer serious (sometimes irreversible) eye injury caused by a projectile if hit by sharp flying objects.

 Projectile toys can also pose a choking hazard for young children, particularly children under 36 months where they have not yet fully developed their reflexes to cough out small parts of projectile toys that they may place in their mouth.

 Only purchase safe, approved products that meet the requirements of the mandatory standard.

 - Never aim a projectile toy at someone's eyes or face.

 - Always supervise children playing with projectile toys.

-- Always supervise children playing with projectile toys and warn them not to fire at or near people and animals.
+- Warn children not to fire projectile toys at or near people and animals.